-A business (or company) roadmap is a tool that outlines the direction you will take to achieve your business plan and successfully meet long-term strategic goals.
-Stakeholders use business roadmaps to communicate a company’s vision and plans at every growth stage — from early-stage startup to established enterprise company.
+A business (or company) roadmap is a tool that outlines the direction you will take to achieve your business plan and meet your long-term strategic goals.
+Company and product leaders use business roadmaps to communicate an organization's vision and plans at every growth stage — from early-stage startup to established enterprise company.

 Business roadmaps can help organizations of all sizes scale and innovate.
 Regardless of industry or market, these are essential tools that help everyone in the organization understand key objectives, communicate status, and take action.
 This guide offers definitions and best practices to help you learn about what goes into creating a business roadmap.
 The details of your own roadmap will differ based on the unique facets of your company, but there are universal elements that can be applied to any business.

 Build your own roadmap in Aha!
 Roadmaps.
-Sign up for free trial.
+Try it free.

 What is the purpose of a business roadmap?

-You may be confused about the differences between business roadmaps and business plans.
+You may be wondering about the differences between business roadmaps and business plans.
 If you already have a defined business plan, why do you need another planning tool?
-Some people even refer to your business plan as a type of roadmap.
+To make things more confusing, some people even refer to your business plan as a type of roadmap.

 While there are some areas of overlap between a business plan and a business roadmap, there are critical distinctions.
-Understanding what makes the two different will help you benefit from each.
+Let's take a closer look at each tool and what makes them different.

 Business plan vs. business roadmap: What is the difference?

-A business plan is a detailed document that is generally created at the outset of any company.
-This foundational document is essential to running a business and is especially useful for new companies.
+A business plan is a foundational and detailed document that is generally created at the outset of any company.
+It is essential to running a business and is especially useful for new companies.
 More established businesses benefit from updating their business plan or creating a new one when expanding into new markets or developing offerings that fundamentally change how the business operates.

 A business plan typically contains the following:

-A business plan is referenced most by internal executives and senior leaders.
-There may be times when you need to share your business plan with other stakeholders, including:
+It is mainly executives and senior leaders who use a business plan and discuss it with internal teams.
+But there may also be times when you need to share your business plan with other stakeholders, including:

-A business roadmap is a visual timeline that displays strategic goals and initiatives in swimlanes.
+A business roadmap is a visual timeline that displays strategic goals and initiatives.
 Anything that is shown on your business roadmap represents efforts that the organization has prioritized and agreed to complete.

-A business roadmap is typically an internal planning tool created by senior leaders and shared with functional teams to inform their own planning efforts.
+A business roadmap is typically an internal planning tool created by senior leaders and shared with functional teams such as product to inform their own planning efforts.
 However, you may create versions of a business roadmap that you share with:

 What should be in a business roadmap?

-Your business roadmap should include the most important strategic plans across the company.
-You should include goals, initiatives, and major themes of work from cross-functional teams.
+Broadly speaking, your business roadmap should include the most important strategic plans across the company.
+This includes goals, initiatives, and major themes of work from cross-functional teams.
 Since you will likely need to adjust your roadmap over time, be sure everything you add to it deserves to be there.
 The more you add to your roadmap, the more difficult it can be to change course when new opportunities arise.

 You may find that you create a few roadmaps concurrently.
 For example, you might create a long-term roadmap that covers all aspects of business planning over the next three to five or even 10 years.
 This could include high-level forecasts for revenue, marketing and sales, staffing, and operations — as well as new products or services you plan to develop.